epiusegs/Industrial-Relations/README.md

 Trade Union Members (Functionally Complete)

 Disciplinary Schedule of Offences (Functionally Complete)

+Contract of Employment Workflow and DocTypes (Production Testing)

 ### Currently Working On

 Production Testing and Optimization of Disciplinary Action workflows

+Production Testing and Optimization of Contract of Employment workflows

+Scheduling of Notifications for Contract of Employment workflows (Send reminder email to IR Manager users a week before contract expiry)

 Grievance Procedure